 Squarespace does include an email marketing service, but to give an honest Squarespace email review, we need to emphasize that it isn’t free.
 You’ll pay an additional $5-$64 per month on top of your Squarespace subscription, depending on the plan.

-Website builder and themes
+Website builder and templates

 Both Kajabi and Squarespace can be used to create a beautiful, mobile-responsive website that's unique enough to professionally represent your brand.